matteoferla/crysalin/README.md

 ## Steps

 1. RFdiffusion
-2. Filtering in PyRosetta for clashes in full complex and superposition to template
+2. Superposition to template in full complex: filtering ref2015 score (initial) or by Euclidean distance
-3. ProteinMPNN
+3. ProteinMPNN x5
-4. Threading & relaxing in PyRosetta and filtering for clashes
+4. Threading
+5. Complex with other AHIR dimer's stalk domain
+6. Relaxing only chain A
+8. FastDesign on differing residues
+9. Interface scoring & interactions with Streptavidin counted
-5. Ranking
+9. Ranking

-Initially, these two extra steps were planned:
+Initially, these three extra steps were planned:

-6. AlphaFold2 validation
+1. AlphaFold2 validation
-7. Thermal tempering validation
+2. Thermal tempering validation

-The former is pointless when the majority of the protein is kept.
-The latter gave curious results with controls, so was not pursued.
+3. Backrub drift

+But various test failed their validity.

 ## Naming scheme